ma-za-kpe/ma-za-kpe/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=ma-za-kpe&label=Views&color=blue&style=plastic" alt="ma-za-kpe" /> </p>

 ## PROJECTS I'VE WORKED ON (source code, playstore, article links may be included in some).
 - A mishmash or toy projects and interview projects.
+Note that there are many more on my main github repository list.

 | Name | Demo            |
 :-------------------------:|:-------------------------: